 About me

-In practice, I enjoy working on the resolution of complex problems with others.
-My role is that of an analyst and facilitator, finding ways to improve policy and decision-making under uncertainty to promote sustainability across sectors: natural resources; nature conservation; agriculture; ecosystem management; environmental, coastal, and urban planning; biodiversity; fisheries; tourism; and emergency aid.
-I have experience in facilitating and organizing (individually or collaboratively) social interaction in meetings and workshops, including situations dominated by large power asymmetries.
+In practice, resolving complex problems with others is what I enjoy most.
+My role is that of an analyst and facilitator, finding ways to improve policy and decision-making under uncertainty to promote sustainability across sectors: natural resources, nature conservation, agriculture, ecosystem management, environmental and coastal planning, biodiversity, fisheries, tourism, and emergency aid.
+I have experience facilitating and organising social interaction in meetings and workshops, including situations involving significant power asymmetries.

 You can get in touch with me at pfmendez@gmail.com, pfmendez@ingenio.upv.es